 1/2 small yellow onion, peeled and chopped (I like red onion best), chop very fine

-3 small cornichons, chopped
+3 small cornichons (small pickles), chopped

 2 tsp. capers, drained

-1/4 bunch parsley, trimmed and chopped fine
+1/4 bunch parsley, trimmed and chopped fine (I use Cilantro because I always have it)

 Toast triangles, crakers or bagettes, all toasted

-Whisk egg yolk, ketchup, mustard, worcestershire, and Tabasco in a large bowl until smooth.
+Whisk egg yolk, ketchup, mustard, Worcestershire, and Tabasco in a large bowl until smooth.
 Gradually whisk in oil, then lemon juice.
 Season to taste with salt and pepper.

 Add onions, cornichons, capers, and half the parsley, and mix gently with 2 spoons until just combined.
 Adjust seasonings.
 Divide between 2 plates and garnish with remaining parsley.
 Serve with french fries or I prefer to serve with toast triangles and a Caesar Salad on the side.
 You can put the mixed greens on the bottom of the plate and add the ingredients on top and around the meat.